digambar02/Gemini-Function-Calling/README.md

 # 🏋️‍♂️ AI Fitness Trainer

 An AI chatbot that recommends exercises based on the body part you want to train.
-Powered by Google Gemini, Gradio, and RapidAPI.
+Powered by Google Gemini, Gradio, and RapidAPI, utilizing the function calling capabilities of the Gemini model.

 ---